TediShopov/TediShopov.github.io/RatkingMD.md

 *   All other dynamic objects in the physics scene are reset to match their real-world state.

-*    A **ghost copy** of the item - with physics componnet and noise-system components - is instantiated in the isolated physics world.
+*    A **ghost copy** of the item - with physics component and noise-system components - is instantiated in the isolated physics world.

 *    The **ghost" copy** of the item is given initial velocity.

 **Each Simulation Frame:**
-*   the ghost’s position is sampled and recorded to drive a LineRenderer.
+*   The ghost’s position is sampled and recorded to drive a LineRenderer.

 After the simulation the line renderer is used to visually display the predicted trajectory to the player.